platformsh/platformsh-docs/docs/src/domains/steps/subdomains.md

 You can host multiple subdomains, within a single project using [routes](../../define-routes/_index.md).

-To use subdomains across multiple projects, you need to add an additional DNS record.
+To use subdomains across multiple projects, you need to add a specific TXT record for your apex domain.
 If you don't, you may receive an error when trying to add a subdomain to a second project.

 ## Quick solution